edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 %%%screen-06

-{% note %}
+> **Note**
-We recommend using an underscore ('_') prefix to differentiate non-target labels.
+> We recommend using an underscore ('_') prefix to differentiate non-target labels.
 It makes reading labels a little easier in future steps.
-{% endnote %}

 Finally, set the label to "_unknown" and capture around 50 images of your hand performing a gesture that is clearly not one of "rock," "paper," or "scissors."